Siege of Fort Erie: Aftermath

 In total the British suffered 57 killed, 309 wounded and 537 missing (many of whom were killed in the explosion of the fort's magazine).
 The journal of surgeon William Dunlop described working on the wounded for nearly 3 days without ceasing.
 The Americans reported capturing 360 prisoners, 174 of whom were wounded.
-General Gaines reported that 222 dead British troops were left in and around the fort.
+Gaines reported that the bodies of 222 dead attackers were left in and around the fort.
 This would give a revised British loss of 222 killed, 309 wounded, 360 captured (of whom 174 were wounded) and 12 missing.

 The garrison suffered 17 killed, 56 wounded and 11 missing.

 American sorties

 In addition to the heavy casualties from the assault, Lieutenant General Drummond's force suffered severely from sickness and exposure.
 The British troops lacked tents and their crude huts and shelters made from bark and branches provided little cover.
 When the autumn rains began, the ground rapidly became inches deep in water.
 Drummond nevertheless was reinforced by the 6th and 82nd Regiments of Foot, both of them veterans of the Duke of Wellington's army in the Peninsular War, and maintained the siege.
 Major General Louis de Watteville also joined him to take over the day-to-day conduct of the siege.

-American Major General Jacob Brown later took command of the Fort's defenders from Brigadier General Ripley.
+American Major General Jacob Brown later took command of the Fort's defenders from Ripley.

-On 29 August a chance British shot severely wounded General Gaines and Brigadier General Ripley resumed command.
+On 29 August a chance British shot severely wounded Gaines and Ripley resumed command.
 Ripley's opinion of the entire campaign was far from positive and he had even openly rumoured that the British would bring up further reinforcements and capture the fort.
 Major General Jacob Brown had only partly recovered from his wounds received at Lundy's Lane, but he nevertheless returned to Fort Erie to replace the pessimistic Ripley in command.
 It was known that Drummond's force was dwindling and there were strong arguments for simply waiting for Drummond to abandon the unsuccessful siege, but Brown was determined to attack.